The-Learning-And-Vision-Atelier-LAVA/LLT/README.md

 ```

 ## Acknowledgements
-Part of our code is borrowed from [APot](https://github.com/thstkdgus35/EDSR-PyTorch).
+Some of the codes are borrowed from [APot](https://github.com/yhhhli/APoT_Quantization).
 We thank the authors for sharing the codes.